-Meet Naaja
+Naaja Flowers

 Her journalistic promise and leadership have earned her several distinguished opportunities.
 She recently completed the 2025–2026 Knight Science Journalism (KSJ) HBCU Fellowship with MIT and was a Summer 2025 reporting fellow with Inside Climate News, a Pulitzer Prize–winning environmental newsroom.
 Her academic excellence was also recognized with the Fall 2025 Media Scholars Scholarship.

-On campus, Naaja serves as the 80th Student Government Association President, the highest elected student position at Hampton University, and her commitment to advocacy extends further through her role as Vice President of Generation Action and as Membership Chair for Black Girls Vote.
+On campus, Naaja served as the 80th Student Government Association President, the highest elected student position at Hampton University, and her commitment to advocacy extends further through her role as Vice President of Generation Action and as Membership Chair for Black Girls Vote.

 Drawn to digital campaigns and creative marketing, she aims to build a career in influencer marketing and partnership operations, because a career should be equally as fun as it is helpful to others.